Rideshare Accident Settlement Calculator (Uber & Lyft)

 Who is liable in a rideshare accident — the driver, Uber/Lyft, or both?

 Liability depends on the driver's status at the time of the crash.
-If a ride was active (Period 2 or 3), Uber or Lyft's commercial insurance is primary, and you file a claim against their policy through carriers like James River Insurance or Progressive Commercial.
+If a ride was active (Period 2 or 3), Uber or Lyft's commercial insurance is primary.
+You file a claim against their policy through carriers like James River Insurance or Progressive Commercial.
 The driver may also be personally liable.
 If the app was off, only the driver's personal insurance applies.
-In some states, both the rideshare company and the driver can be held liable under vicarious liability theories, though Uber and Lyft classify drivers as independent contractors to limit corporate liability.
+In some states, both the company and driver can be held liable under vicarious liability theories.
+However, Uber and Lyft classify drivers as independent contractors to limit corporate liability.

 What is the average Uber or Lyft accident settlement?

-Rideshare accident settlements typically range from $15,000 to $150,000 for moderate injuries, with severe cases reaching $500,000 or more.
-Because Uber and Lyft carry $1 million in commercial liability coverage during active rides, settlements tend to be 15-30% higher than comparable personal auto accident claims where the at-fault driver may only carry state-minimum coverage ($25,000-$50,000).
-The higher policy limits mean the insurance company can actually pay the full value of your claim.
+Rideshare settlements typically range from $15,000 to $150,000 for moderate injuries.
+Severe cases can reach $500,000 or more.
+Because Uber and Lyft carry $1 million in commercial coverage during active rides, settlements tend to be 15-30% higher than comparable personal auto claims.
+Many at-fault drivers only carry state-minimum coverage of $25,000 to $50,000.
+The higher rideshare policy limits mean the insurer can pay the full value of your claim.

 How long does a rideshare accident settlement take?

-Most Uber and Lyft accident settlements resolve in 6 to 24 months.
-Rideshare cases often take longer than standard car accident claims because they involve determining which insurance coverage period applies, coordinating between the driver's personal policy and the rideshare company's commercial policy, and negotiating with large corporate insurers.
-Cases that go to litigation against Uber or Lyft can take 2-4 years.
+Most Uber and Lyft settlements resolve in 6 to 24 months.
+Rideshare cases often take longer than standard car accident claims for several reasons.
+Determining which coverage period applies adds complexity.
+Coordinating between the driver's personal policy and the company's commercial policy takes time.
+Negotiating with large corporate insurers is also slower.
+Cases that go to litigation can take 2 to 4 years.

 Can I sue Uber or Lyft directly after an accident?

-Yes, but it's complex.
+Yes, but the process is complex.
 Uber and Lyft's terms of service include arbitration clauses for riders, which may limit your ability to file a traditional lawsuit.
-However, if you were a pedestrian, cyclist, or occupant of another vehicle hit by a rideshare driver, these arbitration clauses typically do not apply to you.
-An experienced rideshare accident attorney can help navigate these corporate legal barriers and determine the best strategy for your claim.
+However, these clauses typically do not apply to pedestrians, cyclists, or occupants of other vehicles hit by a rideshare driver.
+An experienced rideshare accident attorney can help navigate these corporate legal barriers and determine the best approach for your claim.